ismaelpereira/bankuish-challenge/README.md

 `npm install`

-Then, you need to configure your project in firebase.
-You can see the tutorial [here](https://firebase.google.com/docs/web/setup?hl=en-us) and create a SQL Database and check the config on `./db/config.ts`
+Then, you need tocreate a SQL Database and check the config on `./db/config.ts`

 For create a user you need to post on route `/register` and authenticate by `/auth/:id`

+The outher routes are commented what you have to do.